News

 Important Notices

-At the 10.00 am Sunday Mass The remaining dates are: November 2nd and 16th . and also, please note that it will be held every week during the Advent Season: November 30th, December 7th, 14th, and 21st .
-Let’s keep growing together in faith and friendship! "
+CHILDREN’S LITURGY at the 10.00 am Sunday Mass The remaining dates are each Sunday during the Advent Season: November 30th, December 7th, 14th, and 21st .
+Let’s keep growing together in faith and friendship!

 NEWS ADDITIONS, UPDATES & FEEDBACK

-We encourage parishioners to submit articles, or information that you feel appropriate for our news section.
-Also, do send us feedback about how we can improve our website.
+We encourage parishioners to submit articles or information that you feel appropriate for our news section.
 Please send details to the parish office through the link below.

 Parish Events